mykki92/CI_PP4-LA-POSADA/README.md

 ### User
 1. As a user I want to know more about the restaurant and get a quick overview.
 2. As a user I want to navigate through the sites pages easily to get more information.
+3. As a user I want to view the food and drink menu before I decide to make a booking or not.
 3. As a user I want to view the opening hours and details on how to contact the restaurant via email, phone and socials.
+8. As a user I want to create an account so I can make bookings and enquiries and interact with the restaurants blog page.
 4. As a user I want to be able to make a booking at the restaurant quickly and easily.
+7. As a user I want to be see clear prompts and confirmation when making a booking or contacting the restaurant.
+6. As a user I want to be able to view all of my bookings, both active and expired.
 5. As a user I want to be able to change or cancel my booking without a long process.
-6. As a user I want to be able to view all of my bookings, both active and expired.
-7. As a user I want to be see clear prompts and confirmation when making a booking or contacting the restaurant.
-8. As a user I want to create an account so I can make bookings and enquiries and interact with the restaurants blog page.
 9. As a user I want to view the site's blog for updates on the restaurant or related articles.
-10. As a user I want to view the food and drink menu before I decide to make a booking or not.

 ### Admin/Authorised User
 11. As an admin/authorised user I want to be able to log in to the back end admin page.